 “Permission Marketing” seems like the way to go these days.
-It means, if you’re marketing something, respect your prospects and entice them to contact you.
-Enchant them, and stop bludgeoning them with intrusive advertising about how wonderful you are.
+It means when you’re marketing something, respect your prospects and entice them to contact you.
+Enchant them, and stop bludgeoning them with intrusive ads about how wonderful you are.

 Permission Marketing is a term popularized by Seth Godin, entrepreneur, author, and speaker.
 If he were a chef, Seth Godin would be presenting food for thought.
 Delicious tidbits to whet your appetite, but you can make a stunning meal with these appetizers.